MTF Research Symposium 2018

 - Jeremy Morris: Professor of Media Studies from the University of Madison-Wisconsin, author of “Selling Digital Music, Formatting Culture” and founder of Podcastre.org - a searchable/researchable database that indexes and preserves hundreds of thousands of podcasts from around the world.

-- Hedvig Kjellström: Professor in Robotics and Machine Learning from KTH Royal Institute of Technology, whose work includes advanced gesture-driven conductor-orchestra communication, and the creation of an opera choir consisting of flying drones.
+- Hedvig Kjellström: Professor in Robotics and Machine Learning from KTH Royal Institute of Technology, whose work includes advanced gesture-driven conductor-orchestra communication and the creation of an opera choir consisting of flying drones.

 - Allen Bargfrede: Music industry futurist and social theorist from Berklee College of Music, whose work concerns distribution, licensing and payments for digital music, blockchain, and the use of music as medicine.

-- Carlotta de Ninni: Head of Research and Operations at Mycelia, and an expert in music copyright and licensing, blockchain technology, smart contracts and AR/VR.
+- Carlotta de Ninni: Head of Research and Operations at Mycelia and an expert in music copyright and licensing, blockchain technology, smart contracts and AR/VR.

-- Marcus O’Dair: convenor of the Blockchain for Creative Industries research and teaching cluster at Middlesex University in London and author of Distributed Creativity, about the impact of blockchain technology on the creative industries.
+- Marcus O’Dair: Convenor of the Blockchain for Creative Industries research and teaching cluster at Middlesex University in London and author of Distributed Creativity about the impact of blockchain technology on the creative industries.

-- Jez Collins: founder of the Birmingham Music Archive, documentary film-maker and co-director of UnConvention.
+- Jez Collins: founder of the Birmingham Music Archive, documentary filmmaker and co-director of UnConvention.

-Tickets are limited to just 100 places.
+Tickets were limited to just 100 places.